lenymo/glennmccomb-com/content/articles/creating-smooth-sequential-animations-with-sass.md

 }
 {{< /highlight >}}

-The above animation property applies the <code>pulse</code> animation to the <code>.tile</code> element over a duration of 1s, infinitely repeating and with an <code>ease</code> timing-function.
+The above <code>animation</code> property applies the <code>pulse</code> animation to the <code>.tile</code> element over a duration of 1s, infinitely repeating and with an <code>ease</code> timing-function.
 There's a fair bit going on here but it makes more sense when you see it in practice (more on that below).

 ### The @keyframes rule